-Procedures for reporting and responding to bullying incidents
+Procedures for reporting and responding to bullying incidents bullying at Harvills.

-All staff will respond calmly and consistently to all allegations and incidents of bullying at Harvills.
 They will be taken seriously by all staff and dealt with impartially and promptly.
 All those involved will have the opportunity to be heard.
 Staff will protect and support all children involved whilst allegations and incidents are investigated and resolved.